mcp-dbutils

 - Parameters:

-- database: Database configuration name
+- connection: Database connection name

 - sql: SQL query to execute (SELECT only)